 navy48: "The way I drive, my cholestol is LAST thing I'm concerned with!"

 Funny, I didn't see the section that refers to "sharp shod" animals...

-Jack Allwardt, Bonney Lake (Tehaleh area), WA; (REPEAT Patriot Owner) Retired engineer, US Army veteran, Member: American Legion, Central Valley Vietnam Veterans, Enumclaw (WA) Lions Club.
+Jack Allwardt, Bonney Lake (Tehaleh area), WA; (REPEAT Patriot Owner...'08 Limited that I ordered from the factory, and a '16 High Altitude I bought off a dealer's lot...)
+Retired engineer, US Army veteran, Member: American Legion, Veterans of Foreign Wars, Central Valley Vietnam Veterans, Enumclaw (WA) Lions Club.
 Former vintage military jeep owner, instrument rated commercial pilot, ag pilot, vintage aircraft restorer and test pilot.